shrub719/nw-3d-grapher/README.md

 1. Download the `.nwb` file for your operating system

-1. Download the simulator file for your operating system
+1. Get the simulator for your operating system
    > **Note:** NumWorks does not allow simulators to be redistributed, so you will have to [patch and build the simulator yourself](build/BUILDING.md#building-the-simulator).

 1. Run the `.nwb` file with the simulator in your terminal:

    ```sh